AhmedAlbarghouti/Soluna/README.md

 - `soluna.setSwitchToDarkThemeTime`: Sets the time for automatically switching to the night theme.
 - `soluna.showCommandsMenu`: Displays a menu with all Soluna commands for easy access.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0 | 2024-04-12

-Initial release of Soluna

 ---

 ## Installation